School Governance

 The focus of the College is pedagogical policy.
 Working with a model of shared discernment and consensus, the College of Teachers makes pedagogical decisions out of its shared study of the growing child.
 The College’s first and foremost responsibility is the spiritual wellbeing of the school, expressed through an oversight of curriculum development, pedagogical policy, program administration, faculty hiring and dismissal, professional development, and student admissions.
 The College will consult with the Board for input on decisions that impact the budget, such as adding, eliminating, or changing programs, and hiring and dismissal of faculty.

-The College of Teachers has an obligation to make decisions in a way that is transparent to the Board of Directors; the Board does not make any pedagogical decisions except to approve any requests for increases in the pedagogical budget due to program expansion or other needs.
+The College of Teachers has an obligation to make decisions in a way that is transparent to the Board of Trustees; the Board does not make any pedagogical decisions except to approve any requests for increases in the pedagogical budget due to program expansion or other needs.

 College meetings are the spiritual center for the school, and they allow teachers to study the important questions that arise in the interest of the evolving needs of the children and families in our school, such as pedagogy, programs, teaching, child development, educational leadership, and best practices.